 - Each director shall notify the connected transaction(s) of oneself to the Company Secretary.
 The Board of Directors shall consider such transaction(s), especially one that may involve in the conflict of interest, to ensure the Company’s and the shareholders’ utmost benefits.
 The meeting minutes shall also contain the connected transaction(s) disclosed by the directors.
 The director(s) with significant connected transaction(s) shall be ensured to abstain from participating in the consideration of certain agenda(s).

-- The Company shall manage and monitor the matter(s) which may have the conflict of interest as well as determine the practice which complies with the operation procedures and rules on disclosure of information as prescribed by law.
+- The Board of Directors shall manage and monitor the matter(s) which may have the conflict of interest as well as determine the practice which complies with the operation procedures and rules on disclosure of information as prescribed by law.
 In doing so, the Company shall disclose any related party transaction that required the approval from the shareholders.
-The reasonable clarification for each transaction must be submitted to the Audit Committee and pass the Board of Directors’ consideration before proposing to the Shareholders for approval respectively.
+The reasonable clarification for each transaction must be submitted to the Audit and Corporate Governance Committee and pass the Board of Directors’ consideration before proposing to the Shareholders for approval respectively.
 The transaction can be proceeded after the approval only.